Susie Bright’s Journal

 ∙ Paid

-A classic GOP talking point to smear presidential candidate Kamala Harris is that she “slept her way to the top.”
-A jezebel, right?
+A classic GOP talking point to smear black women in politics as Jezebels.
+They slept their way to the top, right?

 It’s a misogynist trope, sure, but the Puritanism also betrays a lack of insight into how people really get to know each other, especially in political hotbeds.